37 Types of Wedding Venues You Need to See Before Making Your Final Decision

 For couples who want a streamlined planning experience, an all-inclusive wedding venue is the most ideal.
 This popular wedding venue can provide just about everything you need, like catering, rentals, bartenders and much more.
 There are a lot of pros to choosing this location beside the simplified process.
 You get an on-site staff that knows the space thoroughly and have a better chance of receiving your total cost upfront since there won't be delivery fees or travel expenses added for out-of-town vendors.

-3. Banquet Halls
+4. Banquet Halls

-According to The Knot 2022 Real Wedding Study, 20% of couples had their wedding receptions at banquet halls, making it one of the most popular wedding venues.
+According to The Knot 2023 Real Wedding Study, 20% of couples had their wedding receptions at banquet halls, making it one of the most popular wedding venues.
 These venues tend to be larger event spaces but come in numerous styles, from classic and elegant to modern and minimalist.
 And perhaps best of all?
 Most banquet halls offer all-inclusive wedding packages making your planning process an absolute breeze.

-4. Barns
+5. Barns

-5. Beaches
+6. Beaches

-6. Bed and Breakfasts
+7. Bed and Breakfasts

-Bed and breakfasts and inns are charming venues for more intimate wedding celebrations—2% of couples choose these spaces for their wedding.
+Bed and breakfasts and inns are charming small wedding venues for more intimate wedding celebrations—2% of couples choose these spaces for their wedding.
 These types of wedding venues typically have outdoor and indoor space for events and are often best suited for small weddings, rehearsal dinners, showers and more.
 Depending on the size of your wedding, these venues may not have the space to accommodate all of your guests for overnight lodging—though the couple and wedding party may be able to stay on site.

-7. Boats and Yachts
+8. Boats and Yachts

-Couples who don't want to stay still during their wedding celebration might be interested in a boat or yacht venue.
+Couples who don't want to stay still during their celebration might be interested in a boat or yacht wedding.
 These venues allow the couple and their guests to view the seascape, providing a unique vantage point and experience.
 And many boat wedding venues offer all-inclusive wedding packages.
 However, some guests may balk at the fact that once the boat leaves, they can't get off until it docks again.

-8. Breweries and Distilleries
+9. Breweries and Distilleries

-9. Cabins and Cottages
+10. Cabins and Cottages

-10. Campgrounds
+11. Campgrounds

 In recent years, we've seen a surge of interest in campground wedding venues, resulting in 1% of to-be-weds choosing to have their receptions there.
 At these wedding venue types, guests usually stay on a campground site, and the couple plans a fun-filled weekend.
 Campgrounds are inherently outdoorsy, so couples and their guests should be comfortable with roughing it, especially if actual camping (like sleeping in tents and cooking one's food) is involved.

-11. Castles
+12. Castles

-Saying "I do" in a castle is truly the definition of a fairytale wedding.
+Saying "I do" in a castle wedding venue is truly the definition of a fairytale wedding.
 Manicured gardens, beautiful halls, grandiose chandeliers and breathtaking architecture are just a few things you can expect to see at this type of wedding venue.
 And if "Bridgerton" is one of your favorite television shows, why not realize your regencycore dreams by asking your guests to dress up in true British high-society fashion?

-12. City Halls
+13. City Halls

 Planning an elopement or civil ceremony?
 These types of couple-only (and sometimes a few loved ones) ceremonies often take place at a city hall or courthouse.
 These are typically no-frills events because of space and timing but are romantic in their own right because of how intimate it is.
 Receptions held after the "I do"s are usually at a restaurant or other low-key location nearby.

-13. Conference Centers
+14. Conference Centers

 If your guest list is climbing, you're probably looking for a large space for your big day.
-Conference centers are accustomed to hosting huge events and can be ideal for supersized weddings––7% of newlyweds said their receptions took place at one.
+Conference centers are accustomed to hosting huge events and can be ideal for supersized weddings––5% of newlyweds said their receptions took place at one.
 These venues tend to be more of a "blank slate," meaning that you'll have to bring in decor—but that allows you and your wedding vendors to start from scratch, be creative and bring your vision to life.

-14. Country Clubs
+15. Country Clubs

-A country club wedding venue, where 8% of couples celebrate, offers the best of both worlds—scenic outdoor space plus the convenience of an all-inclusive venue.
+A country club wedding venue, where 6% of couples celebrate, offers the best of both worlds—scenic outdoor space plus the convenience of an all-inclusive venue.
 Country clubs allow to-be-weds to host outdoor ceremonies (often on a golf course) and indoor receptions with room for many guests, plus they usually have on-site catering and other amenities.
 These venues are ideal for couples whose taste leans more classic, preppy or traditional.

-15. Farms
+16. Farms

 If you're planning a rustic-themed wedding, a farm venue is the perfect environment for your vibe to shine.
 We love that couples have the flexibility to use the gorgeous open fields and party indoors in the farmhouse.
 Plus, many farms allow you to take advantage of their amenities like a cozy fire pit, tractor transportation and on-site accommodations.
 And if your nuptials are taking place around Christmas, book a Christmas tree farm where the jolly and festive spirit is omnipresent.

-16. Private Gardens
+17. Private Gardens

-17. Greenhouses
+18. Greenhouses

 Settle into an intimate haven of fresh blooms and lush greenery when you book a greenhouse wedding venue.
 You get the best of both worlds with beautiful nature within a structure that protects you from the elements.
 Our favorite part about this type of venue for a wedding is that greenhouses are usually sustainable and have cool features like renewable energy generating power for the space or recycling services to compost leftover food.

-18. Historic Homes and Buildings
+19. Historic Homes and Buildings

-19. Hotels
+20. Hotels

-Hotels are known as the one-stop shop of wedding venues—and 7% of couples host their weddings at these spaces.
+Hotels are known as the one-stop shop of wedding venues—and 6% of couples host their weddings at these spaces.
 Most hotels offer indoor and outdoor event space options in different sizes, as well as in-house catering, rentals and other amenities.
 But the real bonus of hosting a hotel wedding?
 The on-site accommodations for everyone on your guest list which is especially important if you're hosting a lot of out-of-towners.
 By choosing a hotel wedding venue with a hotel room block large enough for your loved ones, you won't have to worry about transportation and your guests will love the convenience of just heading up to their room after your reception.
 Note that hotel venues don't have a lot of flexibility in terms of decor, so it's important that you like the carpet, chandeliers, wallpaper and more, as those details will affect your wedding style.

-20. Lake Houses
+21. Lake Houses

-21. Libraries
+22. Libraries

 If you and your partner are bookworms, consider having your wedding in a library.
 Many libraries have modern or classic architecture that's stunning in its own right, but with the right decorations, can be elevated even more.
 These venues usually have lots of space, so it's an excellent choice for big weddings, but if you want to be surrounded by your favorite titles for your small wedding, consider having your event at your favorite bookstore.
 By booking a public library, you're supporting a venue that provides education and jobs for the local community.

-22. Lofts and Rooftops
+23. Lofts and Rooftops

 Couples opting for a modern, city-chic aesthetic should definitely consider loft space or rooftop wedding venues––2% of newlyweds selected one.
 These venues are usually the most popular in urban locations and provide a clean canvas, which allows couples and vendors to create a unique and personalized vibe with flowers and decor.
 Lofts, in particular, are typically indoor-only venues though some may offer outdoor space.

-23. Museums and Galleries
+24. Museums and Galleries

-24. Nightclubs
+25. Nightclubs

 You might not have given thought to this, but nightclubs or lounges aren't only acceptable for bach parties and wedding after-parties.
 The potential is endless with this trending wedding venue type since it can transform into a modern event space with the right lighting and decorations.
 Some of the best perks about nightclubs are the built-in dance floor, preapproved DJ, lounge seating, party lighting and decreased risk of having noise restrictions.

-25. Private Homes
+26. Private Homes

-26. Public Spaces and Parks
+27. Public Spaces and Parks

-27. Ranches
+28. Ranches

 Ranch wedding venues are ideal for couples who want to showcase their Western flair on the big day.
 Large expanses of land, wildflowers, cactuses and more highlight the natural beauty of the environment and can put you in the perfect position to do minimal decoration.
 There really are greener pastures with ranches since some offer all-inclusive wedding packages and lodging for your traveling guests.

-28. Religious Institutions
+29. Religious Institutions

-Religious settings, including churches, chapels, synagogues, mosques and more, are popular wedding venues—17% of couples host their ceremony at a house of worship.
-Typically, couples who host their ceremonies at a religious institution host their reception elsewhere (but 3% of couples host their receptions at a house of worship as well).
+Religious settings, including churches, chapels, synagogues, mosques and more, are popular wedding venues—16% of couples host their ceremony at a house of worship.
+Typically, couples who host their ceremonies at a religious institution host their reception elsewhere (but 2% of couples host their receptions at a house of worship as well).
 This means additional transportation is required to ensure everyone can get from the ceremony and reception in a timely fashion.

-29. Resorts
+30. Resorts

 If you're planning a destination wedding (particularly one that takes place abroad), a resort is a clear favorite wedding venue.
-According to our study, 31% of international destination weddings were at a resort—and it's easy to see why.
+According to our study, 29% of international destination weddings were at a resort—and it's easy to see why.
 Resorts offer a variety of event spaces, in-house wedding vendors, lodging, dining, activities and more, so you and your guests won't have to leave the premises at all.

-30. Restaurants
+31. Restaurants

 Couples looking for an intimate setting and delicious food may gravitate toward a restaurant with private event space.
 Our study found 6% of newlyweds host a reception at a restaurant.
 Some of the benefits of a restaurant venue are that they're usually well decorated, which means you can save on deco,r and the food and service are typically top-notch.
 However, restaurants tend to be smaller, so if you're hosting a more intimate wedding day or a rehearsal dinner, this venue is the one.

-31. Sports Stadiums
+32. Sports Stadiums

-32. Summer Camps
+33. Summer Camps

-33. Theaters
+34. Theaters

-Reveling in postceremony bliss center stage at a theater is legendary, to say the least.
+Reveling in post-ceremony bliss center stage at a theater is legendary, to say the least.
 Plus, who doesn't want to see their name on the marquee amongst twinkling lights?
 Theaters usually have great acoustics and sound systems, so a DJ or live band would do well in this kind of wedding venue.
 And if it's a movie theater you're booking, you can use the venue's screen to present your love story video.

-34. Tree Houses
+35. Tree Houses

-35. Universities and Colleges
+36. Universities and Colleges

 If one or both of the engaged duo attended a particular college or university, it's fitting to celebrate their nuptials at their alma mater––1% of newlyweds said they booked this option.
 Many colleges have their own event spaces available for rent, and a scenic campus is a bonus.
 Don't forget to have a secondary cake at the reception that honors your school as well.

-36. Wineries and Vineyards
+37. Wineries and Vineyards

 Vineyard wedding venues aren't just for wine lovers.
 These venues often have some of the most beautiful outdoor and indoor event spaces, and it's pretty much a given that you'll have some truly spectacular photos (and yes, the amazing wine is a plus).
 According to our study, 4% of wedding receptions in 2022 took place at a winery or vineyard.
 These venues are most common in certain parts of the country (California, Washington State, Upstate New York, Texas Hill Country, Virginia), so travel may be required for some people.